imattau/nostr-community-conventions/NOTES.md

    - TLS certificates are just opaque keys—locally generated for encryption, optionally bearing a SAN for 127.0.0.1—and their fingerprints are verified through NCC-02 `k`, not Web PKI.

 4. **Client resolution path is deterministic.**
   - Decode the npub from `serviceIdentityUri`, fetch NCC-02 + NCC-05 via REQ, verify `k` tags for `wss`, treat NCC-05 TTL/updated timestamps as authoritative, and fall back to NCC-02 when either NCC-05 is expired or no acceptable endpoint exists.
   - Reject NCC-02 fallbacks whose `k` values still mismatch, then stop instead of attempting another endpoint.
+  - NCC-05 trust is derived from the event signature: the resolver filters out any locator events whose `verifyEvent` fails or whose `pubkey` doesn’t match the service identity before using the payload, meaning a relay can’t spoof endpoints without compromising the service key.
+Keep the verification path intact whenever `ncc-05` is updated so this trust anchor is preserved.

 5. **Developer visibility matters.**
    - Logging should highlight when NCC-05 is used vs. fallback, why endpoints were rejected, and when `EOSE` completes.